-Against the backdrop of the high inflation rates and despite the increased risk of a recession, monetary policy is expected to be tightened further in the coming months.
-Major central banks have reaffirmed their intention to focus their policy on price stability rather than stimulating the economy and the labor market.
+Against the backdrop of the high inflation rates and despite the increased risk of a recession, monetary policy is expected to stay restrictive in the coming months.
+Major central banks have reaffirmed their intention to focus their policy on price stability rather than stimulating the economy and the labour market.
 Some participants of financial markets, especially those with excessive leverage, might come increasingly under pressure given this restrictive monetary policy stance.
 This could potentially pose a threat to financial stability.
 In the case of the euro area interest rate developments in peripheral countries are likely to influence monetary policy and possible interventions.
+Banks are tightening their credit conditions for private as well as company loans which is expected to weight on the economic development in 2023.